GeminiLight/virne/README.md

 - [x] Security (Graph, Node and Link level)
 - [ ] Congestion (Graph, Node and Link level)
 - [ ] Energy (Graph, Node and Link level)
-- [ ] Reliability (Graph, Node and Link level)
+- [x] Reliability (Graph, Node and Link level)
 - [ ] Dynamic (Graph, Node and Link level)
 - [ ] Parallelization
 - [ ] Privacy

 ### Mapping Strategy

-- Two-State
+- Two-Stage
   - In this fromework, the VNE solving process are composed of Node mapping and Edge Mapping.
-  - Firstly, the node mapping solution is
+  - Firstly, the node mapping solution is generate with node mapping algorithm, i.e., Node Ranking
+  - Secondly, the BFS algorithm is employed to route the physical link pairs obtained from the node mapping solution.
 - Joint Place and Route
+  - The solution of node mapping consists of a sequential placement decision.
+  - Simultaneously, the available physical link pairs are routed by BFS algorithm.
 - BFS Trails
+  - Based on breadth-first search, it expands the search space by exploiting the awareness of restarts.

 ## Implemented Algorithms